Yahav-Programing/ezra/README.md

-## Welcome to the ezra project
+# Welcome to the Ezra Project

-this is my virsion of the ezra project
+This is my version of the Ezra Project.

 ## Installation

-to Install ezra
-first downlode the full Releases then downlode ollama local
+To install Ezra:

+1. Download the latest full release.

+2. Install Ollama locally by running:
 ```bash
 irm https://ollama.com/install.ps1 | iex
 ```
-then install the model
+3.Install the required model:
 ```bash
 ollama run gemma4:e2b
 ```
-finely run ollama
+4.Finally, start the Ollama service:
 ```bash
 ollama  serve
 ```